Marthas Vineyard Massachusetts, USA Travel Guide

 Exploitation is not a prevalent issue on Martha's Vineyard.
 Focus on being a respectful and appreciative visitor who contributes positively to the community.
 Consider G Adventures for ethical travel options.

-Support the local economy by choosing independently owned businesses and artisans.
+Support the local economy by opting for owned by an individual businesses and artisans.
 Ethical tours from G Adventures also contribute positively.
 Your choices make a difference.